-Rivalry is one of the elements that gives football its essence.
-Compendiums of the world’s great derbies adorn the internet, listing the most explosive.
+Rivalry is one of football’s essential elements.
+Lists of the world’s great derbies are a fairly regular feature in the sports media, ranking the most explosive.
 Most are based on geographical lines — the local derby, the fight for pride of a city or region with the various social, political or historical aspects that lend each its flavour.

 Others exist on a wider footing — huge clubs that play out their battles on a national level with titles often for the taking on top of the broader fault-lines that lie below.